YAHABOT/trading-sop-v1/documents/PROJECT_TRACKING.md

 - Emotional Chain integrates emotions from Modules 1–3.
 - Scenario Resolution includes abandoned ideas.
 - All analytics updated to reflect new execution structure.

+- # [2025-11-25] — V1.1 Build Plan Reset (Option B Selected)

+We officially reset the build plan to V1.1 using Option B.

+This reset merges:
+- All successful elements from Builds 001–008,
+- Removes outdated sections no longer valid after the V1.1 Module redesign,
+- Adds all new architectural changes to Module 1 and Module 3,
+- Consolidates the system into a clean Build 001 → Build 024 roadmap,
+- Establishes V1.1 as the canonical baseline for further development.

+Reason for Reset:
+The old build plan was tightly coupled to outdated logic:
+- Old Module 1 fields & confluence structure
+- Old Module 3 trade flow (no trade idea engine)
+- No abandoned-trade-idea logic
+- No multi-add-on support
+- No re-entry conditional logic
+- No universal Missed-R accounting
+- IF–THEN applied too late in the flow
+- Exit logic outdated relative to new execution model

+Therefore, continuing sequential build numbers from the old plan would create a hybrid system mixing old architecture with new architecture, leading to technical inconsistencies.

+Action Taken:
+The build plan has been rewritten from scratch as “V1.1 BUILD PLAN,” beginning at Build 001 and ending at Build 024.
+This new plan incorporates everything accomplished in earlier builds while aligning with all new structural and behavioral upgrades.

+Next Steps:
+- Replace the entire contents of `V1_BUILD_PLAN.md` with the new V1.1 Build Plan.
+- Mark all previous builds (1–8) as deprecated in favor of the new roadmap.
+- Development will continue from Build 001 of the V1.1 plan.